ordina-jworks/ordina-jworks.github.io/_posts/2016-05-13-JS-Conf-Budapest-day-2.md

 You can find him on Twitter using the handle [@brownhat57](https://twitter.com/brownhat57).

+<blockquote class="clear"><p>
-> This talk will specifically focus on the other less common client-side vulnerabilities that are not as frequently discussed.
+This talk will specifically focus on the other less common client-side vulnerabilities that are not as frequently discussed.
-> Intentionally vulnerable applications developed with client-side JavaScript frameworks will be attacked and exploited live.
+Intentionally vulnerable applications developed with client-side JavaScript frameworks will be attacked and exploited live.
-> Remediation strategies will also be discussed so that developers have tools to prevent these vulnerabilities.
+Remediation strategies will also be discussed so that developers have tools to prevent these vulnerabilities.
-> Through strengthening the security posture of JavaScript applications, we can take strides towards creating a more secure Internet.
+Through strengthening the security posture of JavaScript applications, we can take strides towards creating a more secure Internet.
+</p></blockquote>

 #### Break the web together!

 > They say the best offense is good defense.
-> The best offense is offsense.
+> The best offense is offense.

 #### XSS